Creamy Green Chicken Enchiladas

 Serving suggestions

-These chicken enchiladas verdes will go perfect with my Arroz Primavera (Mexican White Rice), Red rice or Refried beans.
+These chicken enchiladas verdes will go perfect with Red rice, Arroz Primavera (Mexican White Rice), or Refried beans.
 If you would like to include more veggies into this dish, then Calabacitas will be the perfect side dish for you!

 Oh and don’t forget to drizzle some delicious Mexican crema and sprinkle some chopped cilantro.
 Delish!